Should be considered in all migrants or residents from endemic areas regardless of time since immigration.

-Clinical clues include wheezing, abdominal distress, and eosinophilia >400 cells/microliter or eosinophilia >5% of the WBC differential count.
+Clinical clues include wheezing, abdominal distress, and eosinophilia.

-Infection by the intestinal nematode Strongyloides stercoralis causes strongyloidiasis.
+Strongyloidiasis is an infection caused by the intestinal nematode Strongyloides stercoralis .
 The primary mode of infection is through larvae penetrating the skin.
 Strongyloides larvae migrate from subcutaneous tissues into the venous circulation, then to the lungs.
 Larvae migrate up the airways, are swallowed, and establish chronic infection in the intestinal tract as adults.
 New larvae continue this cycle within the human host creating indefinite autoinfection; meaning that, without treatment, infection is lifelong.
-Subtropical and tropical regions worldwide are endemic.

 Lois & Richard King Distinguished Associate Professor